Basis Trade

 Historical Context

-The most dramatic modern example occurred in March 2020.
-As COVID-19 fears triggered a global dash for cash, hedge funds running massive Treasury basis trades received simultaneous margin calls across both their repo funding and futures positions.
-In a matter of days, 10-year Treasury yields spiked from roughly 0.54% to over 1.2% even as equities collapsed — a complete breakdown of the traditional safe-haven dynamic.
-The Federal Reserve was forced to intervene with over $1.5 trillion in emergency repo operations and unlimited quantitative easing to stabilize the world's most important bond market.
-Regulators at the Financial Stability Board subsequently flagged the basis trade as a key vulnerability in their post-mortem analyses.
+The most dramatic modern example occurred over a few days in March 2020.
+As COVID-19 fears triggered a global dash for cash, hedge funds running massive Treasury basis positions received simultaneous margin calls on both their repo funding and futures legs.
+In a matter of days, 10-year Treasury yields spiked from roughly 0.54% to over 1.2% even as equities collapsed by 30%, a complete inversion of the traditional safe-haven dynamic that stunned even experienced macro traders.
+The Federal Reserve was ultimately forced to deploy over $1.5 trillion in emergency repo operations and announce open-ended quantitative easing within days to prevent a full-scale liquidity seizure in the world's deepest bond market.

 Limitations and Caveats